This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 growth of a tumor, and try to control the infection

-with antibiotics, but there is no cure.
+with amoxicillin, but there is no cure.

-Simple Abscess
+A Simple Abscess

 In rats, an abscess on the body